Is Europe still a safe travel destination?

 Internationally, terrorism risks influence the choice of 93% of people searching for a holiday destination, according to a survey published in March by Britain's University of Bournemouth and the media company Travelzoo.
 It was based on interviews with travelers in nine major-tourism generating countries, including the United States, China and Germany.

-Spain has been experiencing a tourism boom, thanks in part thanks to visitors scared away from countries in North Africa and the Middle East with a perceived higher threat from terrorism.
+Spain has been experiencing a tourism boom, thanks in part to visitors scared away from countries in North Africa and the Middle East with a perceived higher threat from terrorism.

-Shares in airlines, hotel groups and other travel companies in fell Friday on news of the Barcelona killings, but the European travel sector has proven resilient over the past few years with tourist numbers increasing across the continent despite the spike in terrorist attacks since 2015.
+Shares in airlines, hotel groups and other travel companies fell Friday on news of the Barcelona killings, but the European travel sector has proven resilient over the past few years with tourist numbers increasing across the continent despite the spike in terrorist attacks since 2015.

 Paris saw visitor numbers drop 8% over 2016, after suffering bombing and shooting attacks that left 147 dead the previous year.
-Yet figures for 2017 show a recovery -- the number of visitors the French capital was up 14% in the 12 months up to April according to latest official figures from city hall.
+Yet figures for 2017 show a recovery -- the number of visitors to the French capital was up 14% in the 12 months up to April according to the latest official figures from city hall.

 Official advice from governments urges care when visiting Europe.